League of Pain

-League of Pain, also known as Professional Underground League of Pain, and known as Riot in the UK, is a futuristic, violent sports video game developed by British studio Beyond Reality and published by Psygnosis for the PlayStation, MS-DOS, and Windows in 1997.
+League of Pain, also known as Professional Underground League of Pain, and known as Riot in the UK, is a 1997 sports video game developed by British studio Beyond Reality and published by Psygnosis for the PlayStation, MS-DOS, and Windows.

 Plot

 National sports games are under threat by a new sport, Riot.
 Sponsors are pulling the plug on funding of traditional sports and moving to this new hybrid sport.

 Gameplay

 League of Pain combines elements of rugby, soccer/football and basketball in a futuristic sport that is violent and without rules.
 The objective of the game is to charge up the plasma ball, and to then launch it through the ring that floats above the centre of the play area.
 The points earned from a goal are determined by the distance from the ring.
 The ball is charged by reaching the charger in the opponents side of the arena.
 In the PlayStation version, once charged, the ball will glow purple to indicate the home team charged it, or yellow to indicate the away team charged it.
 For the Windows/DOS version, the ball will glow blue to indicate a home team charge and green to indicate an away team charge.
 If the player scores while the ball is charged with the opposing team's color, it will count as an own goal.
 Despite the futuristic set-up, the game plays in much the same way as standard sports games with the ability to tackle, slide and shoot but also allows the player to fight with their opponents.

 There are 5 types of power-up available that are randomly thrown into the arena by the crowd.
 The power-ups are "Speed Up" which makes the player move 3 times faster than usual, "Power Punch" which makes the player's punching power 3 times stronger, "Power Shot" which makes the player throw the ball faster and harder, enabling the ball to be used as a weapon against opponents, "Health" which restores the player's health to maximum and "Hawkeye" which increases the accuracy of passes and shooting.